J-Noel1523/J-Noel1523/README.md

 - 👋 Hi, I’m @J-Noel1523 (Jerry Noel)
-- 👀 I’m interested in programming, my hobies in piano, photography, and filming.
+- 👀 I’m interested in programming and my hobies in piano, photography, and filming.
 - 🌱 I’m currently learning and improving in programming and in my hobbies mentioned above.
 - 💞️ I’m looking to collaborate on anything regarding JavaScript, React Native, Python, App Development, and Web Development...
 - 📫 How to reach me: Instagram: @officialjerrynoel, email: noel.jerry94@gmail.com